ZackCipolletta/Eau-Claires-Salon.Solution/README.md

 1. Clone this repo.
 2. Open your terminal (e.g., Terminal or GitBash) and navigate to this project's production directory named "HairSalon".
-3. Run `dotnet watch run` in the command line to start the project in development mode with a watcher (Optionally, you can run "dotnet build" to compile the app without running it).
+3. Open MySQL Workbench, under the administration tab of the navigator click the link named "Data Import/Restore' under the 'Management' heading.
+Select the option to 'Import from Self-Contained File'.
+Then use the file picker to navigate to the directory for this project and select the folder named 'Production Database', open the file in that folder.
+In MySQL Workbench under the section named 'Default Schema to be Imported To', create a New schema and give it a name.
+Click the 'Start Import' button.
 4. Create a file named ['appsettings.json'] in the production directory (HairSalon) and include a new database connection string.
 The string should be as follows:
 {
   "ConnectionStrings": {
     "DefaultConnection": "Server=localhost;Port=3306;database=[DATABASE-NAME-HERE];uid=[YOUR-USERNAME-HERE];pwd=[YOUR-PASSWORD-HERE];",
   }
 }
+Change the database name to the same name as the schema created in stip 3, update username and password to match the username and password of your computer.
+5. Run `dotnet watch run` in the command line to start the project in development mode with a watcher (Optionally, you can run "dotnet build" to compile the app without running it).
-5. Open the browser to https://localhost:5001.
+6. Open the browser to https://localhost:5001.

 ## Known Bugs